expenture/Expense/README.md

 # Expense

 An expense managing application to make life more easier and free.
-This is the backend API server written on top of the [Ruby on Rails](http://rubyonrails.org) framework.
+This is the API server written on top of the [Ruby on Rails](http://rubyonrails.org) framework.

 **Table of Contents**